mwpastore/sinja/README.md

 it supports; for example, a route may allow a `filter` query parameter, but you may not have defined a `filter` helper.

-To allow a custom query parameter through, add it to the `query_params` configurable with a `nil` value:
+To let a custom query parameter through to the standard action helpers, add it to the `query_params` configurable with a `nil` value:

 ```ruby
 configure_jsonapi do |c|